networkservicemesh/networkservicemesh/sdk/README.md

 Writing a new *endpoint* is done by extending the `networkservice.NetworkServiceServer` structure.

-* `Request(context.Context, *NetworkServiceRequest) (*connection.Connection, error)` - the request handler.
+* `Request(context.Context, *NetworkServiceRequest) (*networkservice.Connection, error)` - the request handler.
 The contract here is that the implementer should call next composite's Request method and should return whatever should be the incoming connection.
 Example: check the implementation in `sdk/endpoint/monitor.go`.
-* `Close(context.Context, *connection.Connection) (*empty.Empty, error)` - the close handler.
+* `Close(context.Context, *networkservice.Connection) (*empty.Empty, error)` - the close handler.
 The implementer should ensure that next composite's Close method is called before returning.

 In case endpoint need some initialization logic it could implement `endpoint.Initable` interface and method